Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 10. A/B testing for embedding dimensionality and re-ranking strategies

 ## Technical Highlights

+This section summarizes the key technical achievements and differentiators of the WebRAG project, showcasing its alignment with modern AI engineering best practices and AiRA's requirements.

 1. ✅ Optimal Embedding Configuration: gemini-embedding-001 @ 1536 dimensions — full quality, half storage
 2. ✅ True Async Architecture: Non-blocking FastAPI endpoints with Celery background workers